-Moderator of a forum about CO-EVOLUTION at the 51st IFHP Student Congress.
+Forum about CO-EVOLUTION at the 51st IFHP Student Congress in Copenhagen, Denmark.
 Organized by IFHP, Realdania and the Royal Academy of Fine Arts, School of Architecture.
-Held in Copenhagen, Denmark.
-Speakers: Carsten Primdahl, Liang Wei, Tue Foged and Vanessa Carlow.
+Panel: Carsten Primdahl, Liang Wei, Tue Foged and Vanessa Carlow.
+Moderator: Henrik Valeur.

 Co-evolution is the title for the prize-winning work of young Danish architecture offices in collaboration with Chinese universities for the 2006 Venice Biennale.
 The session will focus on a discussion of the proposals by the four offices dealing with the issue of sustainable development in rapidly urbanizing areas in China.

-Moderator of a seminar organized by CPH:DOX and onedotzero.
-Held at The Royal Academy of Fine Arts in Copenhagen, Denmark.
+Seminar at The Royal Academy of Fine Arts in Copenhagen, Denmark. organized by CPH:DOX and onedotzero.
 Speakers: Andreas Ruby, Bjarke Ingels and Nic Clear.
+Moderator: Henrik Valeur.

-Speaker and member of the organizing committee at the Xi’an International Conference of Architecture and Technology.
+Xi’an International Conference of Architecture and Technology, P.R.China.
 Organized by the Chinese Academy of Engineering and Xi’an University of Architecture and Technology.
-Held in Xi’an, P.R.China.
+Panel: Henrik Valeur et.al.

 In the 21st century, based on rapid economic growth for the past twenty years, China is witnessing a new epoch with great opportunities and challenges.
 Out of strategic concern of sustainable and scientific development, the Chinese government aims at building a harmonious society with energy-efficiency and harmony with nature.
 It is a significant topic for the studies in both natural and social sciences right now and in the times to come.